The Human Truth Foundation

 Life Expectancy83.23yrs (2017)2

 When it comes to ensuring human rights and freedom, Norway leads the world, setting excellent examples.
-Norway performs the best for combatting modern slavery3, supporting press freedom4 and in its average Freedom in the World rating.
-It does the second-best when it comes to opposing gender inequality5.
-It comes in the best 20 in the rate of gender bias (from 7 indicators)6 (one of the lowest in Europe), freethought7, LGBT equality8, supporting personal, civil & economic freedoms9 and in its success in fighting anti-semitic prejudice10.
-And finally, it does better than average in terms of its nominal commitment to Human Rights11 and in commentary in Human Rights Watch reports12 (but bad for Europe).
+Norway does the best in combatting modern slavery3, supporting press freedom4 and in its average Freedom in the World rating.
+It does the second-best in opposing gender inequality5.
+It comes in the best 20 in terms of LGBT equality in the 2020s6, the rate of gender bias (from 7 indicators)7 (one of the best in Europe), freethought8, supporting personal, civil & economic freedoms9 and in its success in fighting anti-semitic prejudice10.
+And finally, it does better than average in its nominal commitment to Human Rights11 and in commentary in Human Rights Watch reports12 (but low for Europe).
 Since 2009, gay couples in Norway have been able to marry and adopt children despite resistance from members of the Christian Democratic Party and the Lutheran-affiliated Church13.
 Human Rights Watch's 2018 report states that Norway's support of women's rights at home and internationally has been notable14.

 1. Norway's Human Rights, Equality & Tolerance